 - It's visual.
-The image shows you exactly what you're getting, and they are calling out the “free sample” CTA well.
+The image shows you exactly what you're getting, and it calls out the “free sample” CTA well.

-- It includes a good value prop.: This ad is full of value.
+- It's valuable.
+This ad is full of value.
 First, the “free trial” callout is the first thing your eyes go to when looking at the image.
-Second, they clearly mention the healthy aspects of the goodies in their product.
+Second, it clearly mentions the healthy aspects of the goodies in its product.

 - It has a clear call-to-action.
-They are asking you to try their free sample.
+Nature Box is asking you to try its free sample.
 It couldn’t be easier to know your next step.

 3) The Multi-Product Ad